 North Carolina Museum of Natural Sciences

 Much of the natural history collections for the Blue Ridge Parkway are housed at the museum's collections in Raleigh, NC.
-For general inquiries about the Museum of Natural Sciences' research and collections division, please contact Director of Research and Collections, Karen Giroux, at 919.733.7450, ext.
-701. For inquiries about specific collections, please contact section curators or collection managers.
+For general inquiries about the Museum of Natural Sciences' research and collections division, please contact Director of Research and Collections, Jason Cryan, at (919) 707-9933.
+For inquiries about specific collections, please contact section curators or collection managers.

 Georgia Museum of Natural History

 Over 20,000 mammals and amphibians, from 1905 to present, currently reside in Coweeta's GNMH Mammal/Amphibian Collection.
 Listed at the following web site are the individual species represented in this particular collection, currently housed at the Georgia Museum of Natural History.